-- b.
-KZC 90.30 Definitions; - c.
-KZC 90.75 Totem Lake and Forbes Lake; - d.
-KZC 90.140 Reasonable Use Exception; - e.
-KZC 90.160 Appeals; - f.
-KZC 90.170 Planning/Public Works Official Decisions Lapse of Approval. - 2.
-Wetland Determinations, Delineations, Regulations, Criteria, and Procedures All determinations and delineations of wetlands shall be made using the criteria and procedures contained in the approved federal wetland-delineation manual and applicable regional supplements.
-All determinations, delineations, and regulations of wetlands shall be based on the entire extent of the wetland, irrespective of property lines, ownership patterns, or other factors. - 3.
-Wetland Determinations-Either prior to or during review of a development application, the Planning Official shall determine whether a wetland or its buffer is present on the subject property using the following provisions: - a.
-During or immediately following a site inspection, the Planning Official shall make an initial assessment as to whether any portion of the subject property or surrounding area (that shall be the area within 250 feet of the subject property measured in all directions within 250 feet of the OHWM) meets the definition of awetland.
-If this initial site inspection does not indicate the presence of a wetland on the subject property or surrounding area, no additional wetland studies will be required at that time.
+b.
+KZC 90.30 Definitions;

+c.
+KZC 90.75 Totem Lake and Forbes Lake;

+d.
+KZC 90.140 Reasonable Use Exception;

+e.
+KZC 90.160 Appeals;

+f.
+KZC 90.170 Planning/Public Works Official Decisions Lapse of Approval.

+2. Wetland Determinations, Delineations, Regulations, Criteria, and Procedures - All determinations and delineations of wetlands shall be made using the criteria and procedures contained in the approved federal wetland-delineation manual and applicable regional supplements.
+All determinations, delineations, and regulations of wetlands shall be based on the entire extent of the wetland, irrespective of property lines, ownership patterns, or other factors.

+3. Wetland Determinations - Either prior to or during review of a development application, the Planning Officialshall determine whether a wetland or its buffer is present on the subject property using the following provisions:- a.
+During or immediately following a site inspection, the Planning Official shall make an initial assessment as to whether any portion of the subject property or surrounding area (that shall be the area within 250 feet of - the subject property measured in all directions within 250 feet of the OHWM) meets the definition of a-wetland.
+If this initial site inspection does not indicate the presence of a wetland on the subject property or-surrounding area, no additional wetland studies will be required at that time.- b.
+If the initial site inspection or information subsequently obtained indicates that a wetland may exist on ornear the subject property or surrounding area, the applicant shall either (1) fund a study and report prepared bythe City's consultant; or (2) submit a report prepared by a qualified professional approved by the City, and funda review of this report by the City's wetland consultant.

-However, if the initial site inspection or information subsequently obtained indicates the presence of a-wetland on the subject property or surrounding area, then the applicant shall follow the procedure in-subsection (3)(b) of this section.
+However, if the initial site inspection or information subsequently obtained indicates the presence of awetland on the subject property or surrounding area, then the applicant shall follow the procedure insubsection (3)(b) of this section.

-- b.
-If the initial site inspection or information subsequently obtained indicates that a wetland may exist on ornear the subject property or surrounding area, the applicant shall either (1) fund a study and report prepared by the City's consultant; or (2) submit a report prepared by a qualified professional approved by the City, and fund a review of this report by the City's wetland consultant. - c.
-If a wetland study and report are required, at a minimum the report shall include the following: - 1) A summary of the methodology used to conduct the study; - 2) A professional survey that is based on the KCAS or plat-bearing system and tied to a known-monument, depicting the wetland boundary on a map of the surrounding area which shows the wetland-and its buffer; - 3) A description of the wetland habitat(s) found throughout the entire wetland (not just on the subject-property) using the U.S. Fish and Wildlife Service classification system (Classification of Wetlands and Deepwater Habitats in the U.S., Cowardin et al., 1979); - 4) A description of nesting, denning, and breeding areas found in the wetland or its surrounding area; - 5) A description of the surrounding area, including any drainage systems entering and leaving the wetland, and a list of observed or documented plant and wildlife species; - 6) A description of historical, hydrologic, vegetative, topographic, and soil modifications, if any; - 7) A proposed classification of the wetland as Category I, II, III, or IV wetland; and - 8) A completed rating form using the Washington State Wetland Rating System for Western-Washington-Revised (Washington State Department of Ecology Publication No. 04-06-025, or latest-version).
-[Note: When a wetland buffer outside of shorelines jurisdiction is proposed to be modified, the wetland in shorelines jurisdiction must be rated using the methodology required by Chapter 90 KZC todetermine the appropriate buffer width.
-Ecology's rating system and the corresponding buffers only apply to those wetlands and buffers located in shorelines jurisdiction.]
+c.
+If a wetland study and report are required, at a minimum the report shall include the following:

+1) A summary of the methodology used to conduct the study;

+2) A professional survey that is based on the KCAS or plat bearing system and tied to a knownmonument, depicting the wetland boundary on a map of the surrounding area which shows the wetlandand its buffer;

+3) A description of the wetland habitat(s) found throughout the entire wetland (not just on the subject-property) using the U.S. Fish and Wildlife Service classification system (Classification of Wetlands and Deepwater Habitats in the U.S., Cowardin et al., 1979);

+4) A description of nesting, denning, and breeding areas found in the wetland or its surrounding area;

+5) A description of the surrounding area, including any drainage systems entering and leaving the wetland, and a list of observed or documented plant and wildlife species;

+6) A description of historical, hydrologic, vegetative, topographic, and soil modifications, if any;

+7) A proposed classification of the wetland as Category I, II, III, or IV wetland; and

+8) A completed rating form using the Washington State Wetland Rating System for Western-Washington Revised (Washington State Department of Ecology Publication No. 04-06-025, or latestversion).
+[Note: When a wetland buffer outside of shorelines jurisdiction is proposed to be modified, thewetland in shorelines jurisdiction must be rated using the methodology required by Chapter 90 KZC todetermine the appropriate buffer width.
+Ecology's rating system and the corresponding buffers only applyto those wetlands and buffers located in shorelines jurisdiction.]